 CentER is a world-class research institute that draws on the academic expertise of some of the most outstanding minds in the field of economics and business.
 With its international orientation, CentER offers an environment that fosters rigorous academic research across the entire spectrum of economics and business research, while its Research Master and PhD programmes in economics and business research prepare the next generation of economists and business researchers to meet the challenges of the economy of the future.

 The Center for Research in Econometric Analysis of Time Series is funded by the Danish National Research Foundation.
-The center is hosted by the School of Economics and Management at Aarhus University.
+The center is hosted by the Department of Economics and Business Economics at Aarhus University.

 The NCER was established in July 2006 and is a research organisation dedicated to enhancing econometric research and to disseminating the outcomes to policymakers, business professionals, and the academic community.
 This research embraces all forms of econometrics, including the development of new methodologies, estimating quantitative models of economic and financial behaviour, assessing the effects of public policy and projecting the effects of alternative policy proposals.